 Preventative care is the best method for protecting yourself from straining your voice, which can cause vocal polyps or vocal nodes.
 The voice is meant to last us a lifetime.
 By following a program of good vocal health and following the above steps, you will enjoy singing, speaking, and acting without the fear of damaging your voice.

 Sing with joy.

 Points to Remember

-In summing this up, I'd like to add a couple of my final comments with regards to singing.
+I'd like to add a couple of final comments with regards to singing.
 Remember, everyone has a right to sing.
 Singing is not meant for a selected few.
 There is no room for harsh and critical words hurled at anyone who sings.

 Anyone can sing.
 We all have a pair of vocal cords which vibrate to produce sound.
 When these vibrations are sustained we are singing.
 Air passes through the vocal cords which causes the vibrations to occur.
-It's just that simple.
+The sound is then amplified through our body's natural resonators, It's just that simple.